-The U.S. Environmental Protection Agency (EPA) reports that most synthetic fertilizers are carcinogenic.
-The average child receives four times more exposure than an adult to at least eight widely used cancer-causing pesticides in food.
+Most synthetic fertilizers are carcinogenic, and children are far more vulnerable to pesticides than adults.
 The food choices we make impact all children’s health – now and in the future.

-On average, food today travels 1,500 miles from a farm to plate.
-If we all ate just one meal of local and organically raised meats and produce, we could reduce our countries oil consumption by 1.1 million barrels of oil per week.
+On average, food today travels over 1,000 miles from a farm to plate.
+If we all ate just one meal of local and organically raised meats and produce, we could reduce our country’s oil consumption by leaps and bounds.

-- Most organic farms are independently owned and operated family farms of 100 acres or less.
-It’s estimated that the United States has lost more than 650,000 family farms in the past decade.
-One hundred years ago, 40% of the U.S. population farmed.
-Today, less than 2% farm.
-When I buy direct from local farms, I’m re-establishing a time-honored relationship.
+Most organic farms are independently owned and operated family farms of 100 acres or less.
+The USDA’s 2012 census showed a loss of about 95,500 farms since 2007.
+In 1900, 40 percent of the U.S. population farmed.
+As of 2000, less than 2 percent do.
+When you buy direct from local farms, you’re re-establishing a time-honored relationship.

-Organic food may seem more expensive than processed and big-farm foods, but not when you look at the hidden costs we pay in taxes in the form of federal subsidies, pesticide regulation and testing, hazardous waste disposal, and environmental damage.
-Does your grocery store head of lettuce cost 59 cents or two or three dollars?
+Organic food may seem more expensive than processed and big-farm foods, but not when you look at the hidden costs we pay in taxes in the form of federal subsidies, hazardous waste disposal, and environmental damage.
+When you calculate the true cost of your grocery store head of lettuce, does it cost 59 cents or two or three dollars?

-so future generations can have access to nourishing, flavorful, and abundant food.
+So future generations can have access to nourishing, flavorful, and abundant food.
 Organic farming starts with the nourishment of the soil which eventually leads to the nourishment of the plant and, ultimately, our plates.
-By supporting sustainable farming practices, you help reverse the trend of topsoil erosion.
-Planting the same crop on the same land year after year may increase production, but the lack of plant diversity robs the soil of natural minerals and nutrients, and the food grown cannot nourish us.
+By supporting sustainable farming practices, you help reverse topsoil erosion.

 - The Environmental Working Group has put together a GREAT guide to help shoppers pick the least toxic fruits and vegetables.

-- Health Benefits of Pasture-based and Grassfed Farming
+- Animal Welfare Approved: Health Benefits of Pasture-based and Grassfed Farming

 - Some conventional fruits and vegetables have more pesticides than others.
 Learn which ones here.